aweymo-ui/source_cr_free/content/basics/additional.md

 ## Attribution

-Even though [only some](https://creativecommons.org/share-your-work/cclicenses/) Creative Common licenses require attribution, it will be helpful to you as a researcher to give full credits to all of your work.
+Even though [only some](https://creativecommons.org/share-your-work/cclicenses/){:target="_blank" rel="noopener"} Creative Common licenses require attribution, it will be helpful to you as a researcher to give full credits to all of your work.
 Providing a **title, author, source** (including archival catalog number if applicable) and **license** of the work will ultimately improve your records, dissuade infringement claims and help readers find the media sources independently if they are interested.

 {% include figure.html img="the_harvest_02.jpg" alt="Illustration of two figures gathering grapes in a vineyard" caption="Illustration from The Harvest, by António Guedes de Amorim, ca. 1940s, under CC BY-NC-SA 2.0 license." %}